Marie-Antoinette Tonnelat: Professional career

 Tonnelat spent much of her career as an educator.
-In 1945, she became a research director for eleven years at the French National Center for Scientific Research.
-After the war, Tonnelat spent some time in Dublin with scientist Erwin Schrödinger in order to focus on furthering the research she had done under de Broglie earlier in her life.
+After the war, Tonnelat spent some time at the Dublin Institute for Advanced Studies with scientist Erwin Schrödinger in order to focus on furthering the research she had done under de Broglie earlier in her life.
 Once again, she began to examine the concept of unitary formalism that comes from emerging spin-2 particles.
 Her time with Schrödinger inspired her interest in the relativity theory and sparked her correspondence with Albert Einstein as well.
 Her goal was to create one unified theory using the concepts and ideas discovered by Einstein and Schrödinger.